BranchesOfTheWhiteTree/BranchesOfTheWhiteTree.github.io/CharacterLore/Jean.md

 As Acting Grand Master of the Knights of Favonius, Jean would often correspond with the Tianquan of the Liyue Qixing via letters pertaining to political affairs and relations between the two nations.
 Through their letters, Jean spoke highly of the Traveller, which piqued Ningguang's interest in them.
 As such, she has been putting eyes and ears out ever since the Traveller reached Liyue, and she eventually got wind of their movements when they were on their way to Wangshu Inn thanks to the people of Wangshu Inn.
 How sneaky.

+### Alice
+About 3 years prior to the events of Mondstadt’s Archon Quest, Alice entrusted her daughter, Klee, to the Knights of Favonius before she left on her adventure.
+However, it seems that Alice had stayed in Mondstadt for a while and had gotten acquainted with the Knights before she left.
+She had also gotten into trouble with the Knights a couple of times.
+According to the Teyvet Travel Guide, or her diary, she was once curious about the legend pertaining the ascension of Vennessa at the huge oak tree in Windrise.
+She searched around the tree for a long time but did not find any launching device, so she grabbed some hilichurls nearby to put her theory to the test.
+She managed to send the hilichurls from the tree in Windrise to the hunters' huts around Springvale.
+Her experiment caused quite a stir in Springvale, so Jean arranged Amber to keep tabs on her.
+However, Alice eventually managed to lose Amber and continued with her adventure around Mondstadt.

+At the end of the Midsummer Island Adventure [Event Quest], it was revealed that Alice had planned to invite Jean and the rest to accompany Klee to the Golden Apple Archipelago.
+Jean was surprised to find out that it was Alice’s plan all along, though in hindsight, she should have known it was her.
+After all, it was all for Klee and company.

+Jean is fully aware of Alice’s character; an extremely enigmatic and near-omnipotent sorceress who has her mysterious ways to watch over Klee and company.
+She is no longer surprised or troubled by her antics of seemingly knowing what is happening at the present moment, even when she is not around or has already left.

 ## Her Quirks

 ### Jean drinks coffee - a lot